Engineering – Water Checklist

 • All connection types shall be MJ.

-• All fire hydrant and fire protection services shall be MJxFLG.
+• All fire hydrants and fire protection services shall be MJxFLG.

-• Identify all fire hydrant connections, materials, and fittings.
+• Identify and show all existing fire hydrants as well as proposed hydrants and associated connections, materials, and fittings.

-• All joints from hydrant to the tee must be mechanically restrained.
+• All joints from the hydrant to the tee must be mechanically restrained.

 6. Earthquake Liquefaction Hazard Zone

-• All sites located within the earthquake high hazard zone liquefactions zone are required to mechanically restrain all pipes, joints and fittings no matter the pipe size.
+• All sites located within earthquake high hazard & liquefaction zones are required to mechanically restrain all pipes, joints, and fittings regardless of pipe size.

 7. Utility Conflicts